-A joyful way to explore St. Anton, escape the hustle and bustle of the resort, sit back and relax as your horse does the hard work.
+A joyful way to explore St Anton, escape the hustle and bustle of the resort, sit back and relax as your horse does the hard work.
 Accompanied by the jingling of sleigh bells as you make your way through the snowy landscape, this is the ultimate romantic ride.
-A 45 to 60 minute ride for four people starts at around EUR 100 and a further EUR 25 for each additional person.
+A 45 to 60-minute ride for four people starts at around EUR 100 and a further EUR 25 for each additional person.
 Rides can also be arranged individually according to visitors wishes.

 3. Tackle the Arlberger Winter Climbing Trail

 At 850 metres long, the Arlberger trail at Rendl is considered one of the most beautiful winter climbs in Tyrol.
-Suitable for those of average fitness, this via ferrata trail takes around two-hours to complete and is accessed from behind the mountain station at the top of the Riffelbahn lifts (2,650m).
+Suitable for those of average fitness, this via ferrata trail takes around two hours to complete and is accessed from behind the mountain station at the top of the Riffelbahn lifts (2,650m).

 Some climbing experience is advised, as is booking one of the guides from a local ski school to accompany you.
-In addition to skis or a snowboard for the run to the valley, which are strapped onto your backpack during the climb, you will need via ferrata equipment as well as touring shoes.
+In addition to skis or a snowboard for the run to the valley, which is strapped onto your backpack during the climb, you will need via ferrata equipment as well as touring shoes.

 4. See how high you can bounce at Arl.Park